-Strength and organization of the Army divisions, tank inventory, Air Force and Navy of Poland in September 1939.
+Strength, organization, equipment and deployment of the army divisions, tank inventory, Air Force and Navy of Poland in September 1939.

-The Polish Forces came into existence after World War One , and, like all the armies of the newly independent states which emerged at this time, it was equipped from the dumps of the vanquished.
-Not until 1937 was a programme of modernisation undertaken, and when war came two years later, the Polish Army was still basically obsolete; but although lacking in modern equipment and under poor strategic direction, the Polish Army fought bravely.
+Not until 1937 was a program of modernization undertaken, and when war came two years later, the Polish Army was still basically obsolete; but although lacking in modern equipment and under poor strategic direction, the Polish Army fought bravely.

 |Infantry Division||Cavalry Brigade||Motorized Brigade|